microsoft/AzureTRE/docs/tre-admins/setup-instructions/workflows.md

 1. Configure repository secrets
 1. Deploy the TRE using the workflow

-### Create a Service Principal for provisioning resources
+### Create a service principal for provisioning resources

 1. Login to Azure